Redocly/redocly-cli/docs/commands/lint.md

 redocly lint openapi/openapi.yaml
 ```

-In this case, `lint` will validate the definition(s) passed to the command.
+In this case, `lint` validates the definition(s) passed to the command.
 The configuration file is ignored.

 The `apis` argument can also use any glob format supported by your file system.
 For example, `redocly lint ./root-documents/*.yaml`.